Student Trust and Privacy Center

 What content does Gaggle review?

-What does Gaggle monitor, and who can purchase the service?
+Who can purchase the service?

 How long does Gaggle retain data?